Is Gmail a Secure Way to Send Email?

 Gmail supports opportunistic TLS

 Encryption at rest is a default setting in Gmail.
 If you use the free email service, your email is already encrypted at rest.
-However, once your email leaves Google’s servers, encryption may no longer applied.
+However, once your email leaves Google’s servers, encryption may no longer be applied.

 In one of its blog posts, Google says: Gmail has always supported encryption in transit using TLS, and will automatically encrypt your incoming and outgoing emails if it can.
 It also goes on to say: […] it’s really important that other services take similar measures to protect your messages–not just Gmail.